divio/divio-cloud-docs/how-to/django-manage-redirects.rst

 Protocol redirects
 ------------------

-Divio projects are HTTPS-ready by default, and we provide free SSL certificates on all projects.
+Divio applications are HTTPS-ready by default, and we provide free SSL certificates on all applications.

 To force redirect from HTTP to HTTPS in Django, set the :ref:`SECURE_SSL_REDIRECT <security-middleware-settings>` environment variable to ``True``.